stPhoenix/azure-mlops/README.md

   - CONTAINERNAME= name of the container for terraform state file

+2. In the infrastructure folder create .conf and .tfvars files in configs and variables folder with the name of resource group you are using
-2. You can start docker container by running:
+3. You can start docker container by running:
 - ```shell
   docker compose up

 - jupyter notebook will start at http://127.0.0.1/lab
-3. Or for local interpreter:
+4. Or for local interpreter:
 - ```shell
   poetry install

-4. To deploy on azure run make commands:
+5. To deploy on azure run make commands:
 ```shell
 make create_rg
 make deploy